-- The EMM Individual Message Receive command causes the DIRD to partition an EMM individual message's message code region, transfer it to the IC card, and acquire the response message code. - The DIRD displays the message depending on the contents of the response message code returned by the IC card.
+- a) Function overview - The EMM Individual Message Receive command causes the DIRD to partition an EMM individual message's message code region, transfer it to the IC card, and acquire the response message code. - The DIRD displays the message depending on the contents of the response message code returned by the IC card.